timmb/HarmonicMotion/to do.md

 x BUG node names cannot be reused (move sNodeNamesInUse to pipeline and make the unique check done when node added to pipeline)
 - REFACTOR make only pipeline able to create nodes
-- REFACTOR move headers to hm/
-- REFACTOR hm should be submodule of gui x REFACTOR Scene3d to inherit from List<Skeleton3d>
+- REFACTOR move headers to hm/ x REFACTOR Scene3d to inherit from List<Skeleton3d>
 - OSC in/out between instances
 - Info display